New Hampshire Route 108

 New Hampshire Route 108 is a 42.430 mi north–south state highway in Rockingham and Strafford counties in southeastern New Hampshire.
 The southern terminus of NH 108 is at the Massachusetts state line in Plaistow.
 The northern terminus is at an intersection with New Hampshire Route 125 and New Hampshire Route 202A in downtown Rochester.

 At its southern end, NH 108 connects to Massachusetts Route 108, a very short state route which continues south for 0.91 mi to Massachusetts Route 110 in Haverhill.

 NH 108 is notable in being one of two routes (the other being New Hampshire Route 9) to intersect both U.S. Route 4 and New Hampshire Route 4 (a rare case of two completely separate routes in one state having the same number).

 Route description

 Massachusetts Route 108

 Route 108 begins at an intersection with Route 110 north of downtown Haverhill, Massachusetts, near Kenoza Lake.
-The highway proceeds due north, passing underneath I-495 before crossing into Plaistow, New Hampshire, where it becomes NH 108.
+The highway proceeds due north, passing underneath I-495 less than 500 feet before crossing into Plaistow, New Hampshire, where it becomes NH 108.